Understand the ranked ideas

 Each idea is judged on the angle that actually wins for it

-One last thing on the selection screen: a single line reads out how the niche's ideas split across these angles, for example "Distribution-leaning niche: 3 of 5 viable ideas win by being found (SEO), not by a novel mechanism."
+One last thing on the selection screen: a single line reads out how the niche's ideas split across these angles, for example "Distribution-leaning niche: 3 of 5 viable ideas win by being found (SEO), not through a distinct mechanism."
 It's a quick way to see what kind of opportunity this niche actually is before you dig in.

 What to keep in mind